ALL

 • a bike helmet, since I will just use it for biking.

-• a multi-sport helmet that is approved for biking, since I want a helmet I can use for biking as well as for other activities (such as skateboarding or inline-skating).
+• a multi-sport helmet that is approved for biking, since I want a helmet I can use for biking and other activities (such as skateboarding, riding a scooter, or inline-skating).

 • I will read the helmet manufacturer's guidelines and manuals to know which activities the helmet can be used for.